00-Python/AI-Debug/README.md

 The OpenAI API charges you based on these tokens.

 After the token count, the script estimates the cost of using the API for the current debugging task.
-This estimation accounts for the cost of both input tokens (tokens used to send your code and request to the API) and output tokens (tokens used by the API to generate the response).
+This estimation accounts for the cost of both input tokens (tokens used to send your code and request to the API) and output tokens if output tokens limit is specified by the user (tokens used by the API to generate the response).

 You will be presented the cost estimation before the request is sent to the API for processing.
 This gives you the opportunity to review and minimize charges where necessary.